(Updated June 2017)

 What Is Marketing Automation?

-Marketing automation is a combination of software and strategy that work together to create personalized, relevant email campaigns.
-In this way, marketing automation can help you convert prospects to customers more efficiently, as well as keep your current customers engaged and happy.
+Marketing automation is a combination of software and strategy that work together to create relevant, personalized emails.
+In this way, marketing automation strategy can help you convert prospects to customers more efficiently, as well as keep your current customers engaged and happy.
 When done right, marketing automation can boost a company’s revenue and dramatically increase email-marketing return on investment (ROI).

 As an example, let’s say you spend $2,500 on developing the strategy, copy, design, and HTML code for a typical email campaign that gets sent once or twice.
 If this email is automated and subsequently sent out weekly, the cost is cut significantly to less than $50 per campaign.
 Not only does automation cut the cost per campaign, but it also frees up your team’s time to focus on your strategy and other high-impact campaigns that have been on your to-do list for months.

-An example of a marketing automation success story at FulcrumTech involved one of our publishing industry clients.
+An example of one of our favorite email automation success stories at FulcrumTech involved a publishing industry client.
 We were able to identify a number of manual emails that were perfect for automation.
-After building out and implementing the automations, FulcrumTech generated a savings of over 40 labor hours each week.
+After building out and implementing the auto emails, FulcrumTech generated a savings of over 40 labor hours each week.
 That time saved was then spent on other high-priority campaigns and optimization activities.
 As a result, this client achieved dramatic increases in new subscriptions and revenue – from the automations as well as from the additional campaigns that finally could be developed and launched.
-And those automations continue to run every day, earning revenue over and over again without any additional labor or effort.
+And those automated workflows continue to run every day, earning revenue over and over again without any additional labor or effort.

 The Many Benefits of Marketing Automation